CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_clustering.md

 But wait!
 We wanted solutions of $$s_i \in \{0, 1\}$$ and we have solutions of $$y_i \in \mathbb{R}$$!!

 {% include annotation.html %}
-This applies to bi-partitioning, further down the post I explain hoe to perform k-way spectral clustering.
+This applies to bi-partitioning, further down the post I explain how to perform k-way spectral clustering.
 {% include end-row.html %}
 {% include start-row.html %}